peconomi/starter-academic/content/publication/2023_Scottish_Journal/index.md

 publication_short: ""

-abstract: "Considers the effects of macroprudential policy measures on household perceptions of ability to save and engage in house purchases."
+abstract: "We investigate the impact of macroprudential policy on Irish households' perception of savings adequacy, with a particular focus on households intending to purchase a home.
+These measures tighten loan-to-value ratios and raise the entry cost for home purchase.
+We find that the measures have had a significant impact on savings constraints.
+Indeed, constrained potential buyers, who are planning to purchase, but not presently saving to buy a home, are the group most affected as the macroprudential rules increase the downpayment size required.
+Heterogeneous effects across households indicate younger, private renting households, and those with relatively uncertain cash flows."

 # Summary.
 An optional shortened abstract.
 summary: __Scottish Journal of Political Economy, Vol. 68(2)__ <br /> with K. McQuinn and C. O'Toole <br /> We investigate the impact of macroprudential policy on Irish households' perception of savings adequacy, with a particular focus on households intending to purchase a home.
 These measures tighten loan-to-value ratios and raise the entry cost for home purchase.
 We find that the measures have had a significant impact on savings constraints.
 Indeed, constrained potential buyers, who are planning to purchase, but not presently saving to buy a home, are the group most affected as the macroprudential rules increase the downpayment size required.
 Heterogeneous effects across households indicate younger, private renting households, and those with relatively uncertain cash flows.